Rice-OwlSat/Power/README.md

 # Power
-This repository is for the Power Supply programming and the associated PCBs
+This repository is for the Power Supply programming.